MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/text/text-strlen-method.md

  **whereas the StrLen method returns: 7**

- This shows that the MAXLENGTH method returns the maximum possible length according to the definition of the string variable, whereas StrLen returns the actual length of the text.
+ This shows that the MaxLength method returns the maximum possible length according to the definition of the string variable, whereas StrLen returns the actual length of the text.

 ## See Also